JALAL-00/Messaging-App-NECX/README.md

 - **For any support** - Email: [jalaluddin0046356@gmail.com](jalaluddin0046356@gmail.com)
 ---

-_This project was built to showcase a comprehensive understanding of full-stack principles and a dedication to writing high-quality, professional-grade code.
-Thank you for the opportunity._
+This project was built to showcase a comprehensive understanding of full-stack principles and a dedication to writing high-quality, professional-grade code.

+---
+Thank you for the opportunity & reviewing my submission.